dawranliou/dawranliou.com/source/blog/2019-02-09-clojure-inspect.html.markdown

 `clojure.lang.IPersistentMap`.
 The built-in function [`bean`](https://clojuredocs.org/clojure.core/bean) is helpful.
-However, the time that I really need to inspect a Java object is usually when the object has too many layers nested.
+However, the time that I really need to inspect a Java object is usually when the object has too many layers of classes nested.
 In this case, I found the `clojure.org/java.data` library is the right tool.